eteeXR/etee-Unity-API/README.md

 - **Scenes** - one for basic device communication and one for hand movement visualisation
 - **Assets** - required for basic set-up

-The API contains four main scripts:
+The API contains four main device communication scripts:
 - **CsharpSerial.cs** - Retrieves device and port statuses.
 It also initialises device connection and data streaming commands.
 - **EteeDevice.cs** - Gathers values from the device data packet.
 - **EteeAPI.cs** - Call and retrieves values from the API